d33pthi/WindowsInstaller/README.txt

 	b) Start menu shortcut.
 	c) Osdag shortcut in the Osdag installation directory.

-Note:
+Note: Please note the following things.
-a) Please note that if you installed Osdag in a location where administrative privileges are required, you have to right click on any of the above shortcuts and "Run as administrator" to run Osdag.
+	a) If you installed Osdag in a location where administrative privileges are required, you have to right click on any of the above shortcuts and "Run as administrator" to run Osdag.
 	b) When running Osdag for the first time, it might take a few minutes (depending on your system) for Osdag to open.